rashmiwomensclinic/rashmiwomensclinic.github.io/_pages/services.md

 We provide:
 * Routine Pap smears for early detection of cervical changes
+* HPV vaccination to prevent carcinoma of the cervix
 * Cryosurgery to treat precancerous lesions
 * Comprehensive surgical care for gynecologic cancers, including minimally invasive options